junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Dean swallows hard, holding back the breath just in case he can't restrain himself.
 His throat screams in thirst, he forces it all down.

 It is only then does he see the new wounds on Cas's body.
 The new tender skin that is no longer covered by scales is torn wide open, his internal organs are exposed to the air, mixed with sluggishly flowing light.
-Grace hesitating on the threshold, moving in and out.
+Grace hesitates on the threshold, moving in and out.
 The newly spread out wing bone on his back are snapped broken, almost twisted in half, looking worse even than before, hanging pitifully with the body only to the second joint.
 Corner of his mouth is still dripping blood of his own.

 Dean's hands are shaking, panic rising.
 He reaches for a breath under Cas's nose, testing his pulse on his throat.
 The tiniest air flow blows onto his skin, the pulse is so weak that he almost misses it.
 But it's still there.
 Cas is hanging on the last breath.
 He hasn't lost him, yet.